hartmaj2/24-25-scratch/scratch_tricks.md

 - fastest way to clone your project (eg. if you want to keep the old one for archiving purposes and work on a new copy)
   - in top bar of the project: `File` -> `Save as copy`

+- detect touch of hidden objects
+  - use `distance to` instead with some small value

 ## Interesting facts

 - there exists a Teacher account that allows you to create classes